Strangelet: Space-based detection

 The Alpha Magnetic Spectrometer (AMS), an instrument that is mounted on the International Space Station, could detect strangelets.

 Possible seismic detection

-In May 2002, a group of researchers at Southern Methodist University reported the possibility that strangelets may have been responsible for seismic events recorded on October 22 and November 24 in 1993.
+In May 2002, a group of researchers at Southern Methodist University reported the possibility that strangelets may have been responsible for seismic events recorded on 22 October and 24 November 1993.
 The authors later retracted their claim, after finding that the clock of one of the seismic stations had a large error during the relevant period.

 It has been suggested that the International Monitoring System be set up to verify the Comprehensive Nuclear Test Ban Treaty (CTBT) after entry into force may be useful as a sort of "strangelet observatory" using the entire Earth as its detector.
 The IMS will be designed to detect anomalous seismic disturbances down to 1 ktonTNT energy release or less, and could be able to track strangelets passing through Earth in real time if properly exploited.